KubaO/Sankore-3.1/README.md

 This is an in-progress port to Qt 5.

 It builds successfully on OS X 10.10 and starts up and brings up the GUI.
 The extent to which it functions hasn't been investigated yet.

+It should also build on Windows with MSVC 2015.

+The legacy Qt requirement will be dropped as soon as ICU and WebKit find their way into the third party repository.

+The following third-party prerequisites are built along with the project:

+- phonon
+- quazip
+- xpdf
+- zlib
+- openssl (on Windows)

+The plan is to add the following to the third-party repository to enable a successful and functional build under newest Qt:

+- icu (on Windows)
+- webkit from Qt 5.5.1

+There's not much point in adding a phonon backend; the port to Qt Multimedia shouldn't be too hard.

 General Prerequisites
 =====================

-1. Qt 5.5.1 (exact version needed).
+1. Qt 5.5.1 (exact version required)

   The webkit module is needed and is not available in Qt 5.6.

-  The last version of chromium that still compiles in 32-bit mode is bundled with webengine release with Qt 5.5.1.
+  This Qt bundles the last version of chromium that still compiles in 32-bit mode on OS X.

-  Of course the plan is to drop the use of QuickTime APIs, and use webengine from a 64-bit build.

-2. OS X 10.10
+2. OS X 10.10 or Windows+MSVC 2015

-  No other platform has been tested.
+  No other platforms have been tested.
 After the legacy QuickTime and Phonon dependencies are dropped, builds on other platforms will be investigated as well.

-3. Phonon 4.9.0

-  This will be dropped as soon as the porting work to Qt Multimedia is done.

 Preparation & Building
 ======================